 - Criminal Prosecution

 - Fines

 - Imprisonment

-- Other penalties provided for by state and federal laws
+- · Other penalties provided for by state and federal laws

-If you get Nutrition Assistance and/or Cash Assistance, you must follow the rules below:
+- If you get Nutrition Assistance and/or Cash Assistance, you must follow the rules below:

-- Do not make false statements or hide information.
-If you are not truthful, you may have to pay back DES for benefits you receive and you may be taken to court. - Do not do anything dishonest to get benefits that you are not supposed to get. - Do not buy, sell, trade, exchange or otherwise transfer your or someone else's Nutrition Assistance benefits or EBT card. - Do not buy containers with deposits for the purpose of discarding the product and returning the containers to get cash refund deposits. - Do not sell products bought with Nutrition Assistance benefits to exchange them for cash or items other than eligible food. - Do not buy products originally bought with Nutrition Assistance benefits to exchange those products for cash or items other than eligible food. - Do not steal Nutrition Assistance or Cash Assistance benefits. - Do not use your Nutrition Assistance benefits to buy non-food items such as alcohol and tobacco. - Do not alter an EBT card. - Do not use someone else's EBT card unless you are an authorized user approved by DES.
+Do not make false statements or hide information.
+If you are not truthful, you may have to pay back DES - Do not do anything dishonest to get benefits that you are not supposed to get.
+Do not buy, sell, trade, exchange or otherwise transfer your or someone else's Nutrition Assistance benefits or EBT card. - Do not buy containers with deposits for the purpose of discarding the product and returning the containers to get cash refund deposits - Do not sell products bought with Nutrition Assistance benefits to exchange them for cash or items other than eligible food. - Do not buy products originally bought with Nutrition Assistance benefits to exchange those products for cash or items other than eligible food.

+Do not steal Nutrition Assistance or Cash Assistance benefits - Do not use your Nutrition Assistance benefits to buy non-food items such as alcohol and tobacco. - Do not alter an EBT card. - Do not use someone else's EBT card unless you are an authorized user approved by DES.